justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/web/README.md

 ```
 <script src='https://cookiemonster.2019.chall.actf.co/cookies'></script>
 ```
-and then read the window variable
+and then reading the window variable
 ```javascript
 var name = Object.getOwnPropertyNames(window).filter(x=>x.indexOf('admin')!=-1)[0];
 ```
 we get the admin's cookie `admin_GgxUa7MQ7UVo5JHFGLbqzuQfFFy4EDQNwZWAWJXS5_o=` and then the flag: **actf{defund_is_the_real_cookie_monster}**

 # GiantURL
-We have a domain where we can:
+We have a website where we can:
 - create `redirect` URL `GET /redirect`
 - change admin's password `POST /admin/changepass`
 - report URL `POST /report`